diffpy/diffpy.github.io/products/pdfgui.rst

 PDFgui is distributed as a software package for `Anaconda Python <https://www.continuum.io>`__.
-PDFgui is available for all operating systems supported by Anaconda, namely for 32 and 64-bit Linux, Mac OS X, and 32 and 64-bit Windows.
+PDFgui is available for all operating systems supported by Anaconda, namely for Linux, Mac OS X, and Windows.

-As a prerequisite for PDFgui installation, download and install **Anaconda for Python 2.7** from
+As a prerequisite for PDFgui installation, download and install **Anaconda Python** from
 |anaconda-download|.

 ..
 TODO -- remove when PDFgui is compatible with wxpython 4